How To Open A Dispensary In New York

 Medical Marijuana Program Opportunities

 The first move to legalize medical marijuana was In 2014, with the Compassionate Care Act.
 At this time, only five licenses were granted and no new licenses have been granted since the deadline of June 5th, 2015.
-At that time there was 43 applicants who applied to manufacture and dispense medical cannabis.
+At that time there were 43 applicants who applied to manufacture and dispense medical cannabis.
 The law initially allowed 5 organizations to register with each organization allowed to operate 4 dispensaries state-wide.

 Since this time, there have been no new medical marijuana licenses granted or plans to focus on medical-only.
 The focus has been exclusively on full legalization.
 Based on 2020 state government proposals, medical cannabis will be managed and regulated by the proposed cannabis management office.